 The Latest Ancient Craze –Cupping!

 Purple spots seem to be popping up everywhere!
-For the past several years, they have appeared on the Hollywood fashionable at various red carpet events.
+For the past several years, they have appeared on Hollywood fashionable at various red carpet events.
 We saw them on multiple athletes in the 2016 Summer Olympics.
 People are wondering what they are, and do they hurt?
-It’s the newest craze in complimentary alternative care called cupping.
+It’s the newest craze in complementary alternative care called cupping.

 But wait, is cupping really a new idea?
 Far from it!
 Cupping has been a part of Asian medicine for over 2000 years.
 The practice of cupping is also mentioned in the ancient Egyptian medical text Papyrus Ebers from 1550 B.C.
 In the West, there is evidence of cupping as a treatment for a variety of ailments such as headaches, musculoskeletal pain, respiratory problems, and yes, even snake bites as far back as Hippocrates and Galen.
 It was a much-practiced form of intervention in folk medicine up until the early 20th century.
 The cups themselves were fashioned from animal horns, shells, bamboo, and glass jars.

 I remember none other than the founder of Irene’s Myomassology Institute, Irene Gauthier, often demonstrating this technique in massage class by lighting a candle on the client’s abdomen and placing a glass over the candle.
 As the candle burned, the flame used up the oxygen in the glass.
 Then suction was created that literally pulled skin and tissue up into the cup.
 Irene would then slide the glass along the skin to “move” the contents of the colon or to provide a “visceral lift” for the client.